TinkerBarn/BoxRFID-Touch/README.md

 2. Open the Web Installer
 3. Click **Connect**
 4. Select the correct serial port
+5. Choose the desired firmware variant
-5. Flash the firmware
+6. Flash the firmware
-6. Start using BoxRFID-Touch
+7. Start using BoxRFID-Touch

 ### Notes